Crab Apple: A Hard Working Tree

 For those who love spring blossoms but have limited space, a Crab apple may be just what you’re looking for.
-This Spring, Palmers have the Malus Flamingo in stock.
 As well as its tidy form and spectacular displays of large, double pink flowers, this trusty tree produces stunning dark red Spring foliage.
 The leaves turn dark green over summer then fiery red and gold in autumn, complementing the dark red fruit.

 A hard-working tree

 Crab apples are essentially the same as apples except that they bear smaller, tarter fruits.
 The trees themselves have a relaxed, open habit that offers both shelter and food for visiting birds.

 The Crab apple is one of those rare trees that tick not one but all the boxes on the gardener’s checklist.
 It all starts in spring with a riot of coloured blossoms that draw in the pollinators as they stir from their Winter slumber.
 The trees are invaluable as a pollinating partner for other apples, so plant one within your mini orchard and you’re sure to boost the fruiting prospects of your other trees.
 Old-time orchardists would take branches of blooming Crab apples and put them in a bucket of water in the middle of their apple orchards.
 Bees would visit the Crab apple blossoms and then the apple blossoms as they opened, improving the fruit set.

 Once the flowers have been pollinated, Crab apples come alive with their burgeoning fruits, borne in generous clusters!
 They are ready to pick from early Autumn and, just as the Spring blossom draws in the bees, any fruits left on the tree into Winter serve as a beacon to birds, putting your pad firmly on the map.
 As an established tree produces so many crabs – there’s more than enough for beasts, birds and bees alike!
 A final blaze of glory at leaf fall completes the joys of this eager-to-please beauty.